apache/grails-geb/README.md

 To customize the naming convention for recording files:

-1. Create a class that implements ContainerGebTestDescription.
+1. Create a class that implements [`ContainerGebTestDescription`](./src/testFixtures/groovy/grails/plugin/geb/ContainerGebTestDescription.groovy).
 2. Specify its fully qualified class name in a `META-INF/services/grails.plugin.geb.ContainerGebTestDescription` file on the classpath (e.g., `src/integration-test/resources`).

-Once both conditions are met, the class is automatically loaded and replaces the default behavior.

-You may extend the default implementation, [`DefaultContainerGebTestDescription`](./src/testFixtures/groovy/grails/plugin/geb/DefaultContainerGebTestDescription.groovy), as a base for your custom implementation.
+Once both conditions are met, the class is automatically loaded and replaces the default behavior. + You may extend the default implementation, [`DefaultContainerGebTestDescription`](./src/testFixtures/groovy/grails/plugin/geb/DefaultContainerGebTestDescription.groovy), as a base for your custom implementation.
 To modify the naming convention, override at least the getTestId() method.

+Optionally, in specific test classes, use [`ContainerGebTestDescriptionServiceFactory.setImplementation()`](./src/testFixtures/groovy/grails/plugin/geb/ContainerGebTestDescriptionServiceFactory.groovy) in a Spock `setupSpec` method to apply your naming convention.
+Use a `cleanupSpec` to limit this to one class.

 #### Uploads